 View On Amazon

-In the end, you have to decide what your priorities are when it comes to your camping experience.
+In the end, you have to decide what your priorities are regarding your camping experience.
 I genuinely believe serious campers will significantly benefit from having a rooftop tent accompany them on their journeys.
-In contrast, the average once-in-a-while camper will probably be better off sticking with a simple ground tent and some basic carry-on accessories.
+In contrast, the average once-in-a-while camper will probably be better off sticking with a simple ground tent and basic carry-on accessories.

 BenjaminBenjamin is the founder of RoadMounter.
 He loves the outdoors and camping- especially when he can do it with a rooftop tent setup.
 He created this website to help you with everything related to vehicle camping.